 Are you a full-service marketing agency?

 No, I am an independent marketing and communications consultant.
-I can help with general B2B marketing consulting and brand & communications strategy, and can help guide the implementation as makes sense.
+I can help with general B2B marketing consulting and brand & communications strategy, and guide the implementation as makes sense.
 For more information on when I am or am not a good fit, read ‘Dear Marketing Consultant: What Services Do You Offer?’.

 Where are you located?